Mchinji: Politics And Traditional Authority Areas

+Local politician Agnes Nkusa Nkhoma was elected in 2019 for the south constituency (Mabvere) after obtaining 5,000 votes.
+She had unsuccessfully stood in 2009.
+She would become a deputy minister.
+She was supported by the Malawi Congress Party.

 Orphanage

 The Mchinji Mission Orphanage, popularly known as the "Home of Hope", is one of the largest children's homes in Malawi.
 Reverend Thomson Chipeta, remembering losing both his parents, brought orphaned children into his home in 1992 and construction of an orphanage began in 1998.
 As of 2007, there are six large residential houses, a dining/assembly hall, a clinic, classrooms for nursery, primary and secondary classes, and staff housing.
 "Baby David" lived in the orphanage prior to being adopted by Madonna.
 The children are divided into different houses and each house has its own 'amayi'.
 An amayi acts as the house mother for the children.
 Each morning all the children must attend a daily devotion, in which there will be much singing and praying.
 Following the devotion ceremony the children will all line up outside the 'kitchen' where they will get nsima for their breakfast.
 Nsima, maize and beans is typically what they will eat for every meal.
 Not all children living at the orphanage are 'orphans', many still have family however they are unable to provide basic necessities so they send them to Home of Hope.
 During summer vacation and other holidays many of the children will return to their villages to spend time with their family.